Navigation receiver (New stock)

 |Radio Data System||Yes|

-Motorized Touchscreen Display: The Kenwood DNX7180 features a motorized 6.95" wide, 16:9 touchscreen display with a TFT active matrix system and LED backlighting.
+6.1" Touchscreen Display: The Kenwood DNX6190HD features a fixed 6.1" wide, 16:9 touchscreen display with a TFT active matrix system and LED backlighting.
 The screen has a resolution of 800 (H) x 480 (V) x RGB with 1,152,000 total pixels.
-This unit has touchscreen controls with interactive video graphics, making menu navigation easy.
-The monitor electronically slides down for loading or ejecting a disc.
 This unit has touchscreen controls with interactive video graphics, making menu navigation easy.

-Front Panel Controls: In addition to the touchscreen controls, the unit includes frequently used buttons along the bottom edge of the screen that are touch sensitive.
+Front Panel Controls: In addition to the touchscreen controls, the unit includes frequently used buttons and a rotary-dial along the left edge of the screen.

-Split Screen AV Control: The DNX7180's screen views can be easily toggled from one to another simply be touching the screen or appropriate button.
+Split Screen AV Control: The DNX6190HD's screen views can be easily toggled from one to another simply be touching the screen or appropriate button.
 The Split Screen AV Control mode divides the screen into two screens, with navigation on the left and a control window on the right.
-With this Picture-in-Picture type function the head unit can now display the navigation and source screens simultaneously.
+With this Picture-in-Picture type function the head unit can now display the navigation and source screens (or rear-view camera) simultaneously.

 Selectable Screen Viewing Modes: You can choose from the following screen modes for DVD, Video, iPod, USB, and Rear-camera playback: